 - 3 Tbsp apple cider vinegar

-- 2 Tbsp light brown sugar
+- 2 Tbsp packed light brown sugar

-- 2 Tbsp Dijon mustard
+- 2 Tbsp dijon mustard

-- 2 Tbsp Worcestershire sauce
+- 2 Tbsp worcestershire sauce

-- Add remaining ingredients, stir to combine thoroughly, and simmer (uncovered) for 15 minutes.
+- Add remaining ingredients, stir to combine thoroughly, then reduce heat a bit and simmer (uncovered) for about 15 minutes.

 - Either leave as a chunky sauce, or add to a blender/food processor and process until desired consistency.